protolambda/eth2.0-ssz/specs/merkleization/merkle_proofs.md

 ## For beginners

-Merkle proofs enable users to efficiently proof specific details of some data-structure that is known by a given hash.
+Merkle proofs enable users to efficiently prove specific details of some data-structure that is known by a given hash.

 The efficiency is achieved with a tree structure of hashes, with the data in the leaves of the tree.
 For a proof of a set of leaves, branches to other leaves do not have to be fully encoded or hashed,